-The Strategic Plan for Coleg y Cymoedd for the period 1 August 2016 to 31 July 2019 was approved by the Corporation Board on 26th September 2016.
+The Strategic Plan for Coleg y Cymoedd for the period 1 August 2016 to 31 July 2019 was approved by the Corporation Board on 26 September 2016.

-The plan contained seven strategic aims and within each aim, a set of objectives were developed for the second academic year of the three-year cycle i.e. 2017/18.
+The plan contained seven strategic aims and within each aim, a set of objectives were developed for the third academic year of the three-year cycle i.e. 2018/19.
 Each objective was assigned to a member of the Strategic Leadership Team (SLT) and a reporting schedule was agreed.
 Progress was monitored at SLT meetings, shared with all managers at the College Management Team (CMT) meetings and reported to the various Corporation Committees and to the full Corporation Board via the Register of Strategic Risk.
 The plans are reviewed and updated each year.

-The College's seven strategic aims (2016-19) are listed below with an indication of progress against the strategic objectives which were set for 2017/18.
-In addition the strategic objectives included within financial aim 7 for 2018/19 are detailed at the end.
+The College's seven strategic aims (2016-19) are listed below with an indication of progress against the strategic objectives which were set for 2018/19.

 - Aim 1 To give learners access to a curriculum that is relevant to their needs and future aspirations.
-There were four objectives in this area three have been achieved and one has been partially achieved.
-Four new objectives have been set for 2018/19. - Aim 2 Provide effective teaching and learning and ensure systems are in place to support learners and the learning process.
-There were five objectives in this area all five have been achieved.
-Four new objectives have been set for 2018/19. - Aim 3 To achieve excellence within a culture of continuous improvement.
-There were three objectives in this area two have been achieved and one has been partially achieved (subject to final outcomes).
-Three new objectives have been set for 2018/19. - Aim 4 Promote and support the development of Welsh language/bilingual services and curriculum provision across the college.
-There were three objectives in this area all three have been achieved.
-Two new objectives have been set for 2018/19. - Aim 5 To lead and govern the college in an inspirational and forward-looking manner developing and investing in our staff.
-There were five objectives in this area all five have been achieved.
-Four new objectives have been set for 2018/19. - Aim 6 To be a significant partner in local, regional, national and international collaborative working arrangements and strategic partnerships.
-There were four objectives in this area all four have been achieved.
-Four new objectives have been set for 2018/19. - Aim 7 To make investment and financial planning decisions to achieve long-term financial stability and sustainability.
-There were four objectives in this area all four have been achieved.
-Five new objectives have been set for 2018/19.
+There were four objectives in this area all four have been achieved. - Aim 2 Provide effective teaching and learning and ensure systems are in place to support learners and the learning process.
+There were four objectives in this area all four have been achieved. - Aim 3 To achieve excellence within a culture of continuous improvement.
+There were three objectives in this area one has been achieved and two have been partially achieved. - Aim 4 Promote and support the development of Welsh language/bilingual services and curriculum provision across the college.
+There were two objectives in this area - both have been achieved. - Aim 5 To lead and govern the college in an inspirational and forward-looking manner developing and investing in our staff.
+There were four objectives in this area three have been achieved and one is ongoing. - Aim 6 To be a significant partner in local, regional, national and international collaborative working arrangements and strategic partnerships.
+There were four objectives in this area three have been achieved and one is ongoing. - Aim 7 To make investment and financial planning decisions to achieve long-term financial stability and sustainability.
+There were five objectives in this area one has been achieved, two have been achieved and are ongoing and two are ongoing.